sirisian/ecmascript-types/typeprogramming.md

 const name = pluck(user, 'name'); // K = 'name' (literal inference via the computed constraint, §3.5)
 ```

 Two things worth noticing.
 The `undefined`-on-optional-access decision that TypeScript gates behind a compiler flag is a one-line, readable *policy choice* inside `indexed`, and a codebase that wants the other policy writes the other line.
-And symbol keys: property records carry `name: string | symbol`, so `pick`/`omit`/`mapProperties` handle symbol-keyed members by identity, but `keysOf` cannot mint a *literal type* for a symbol — literal types cover strings, numbers, booleans, and bigints, and the proposal has no `unique symbol`.
-Symbol keys are therefore reachable to builders but absent from `keyof`-style unions — the definition above filters them, and folds index-signature *key types* in wholesale, mirroring TypeScript's `keyof { [k: string]: T } = string` — matching the existing `unique symbol` gap row rather than widening it, until §6.6 closes that row.
+And symbol keys: property records carry `name: string | symbol`, so `pick`/`omit`/`mapProperties` handle symbol-keyed members by identity, and since §6.6 admits symbol literal types, `keysOf` mints a literal type for a symbol key like any other, so symbol keys appear in `keyof`-style unions too.
+The definition above folds index-signature *key types* in wholesale, mirroring TypeScript's `keyof { [k: string]: T } = string`.

 `typeof x` needs no builder: types are values, so `Reflect.typeOf(x)` in type position is the type query, and for a binding whose declared type you want without a value, the declared name itself is already the type object.